 Why Preparation Matters More Than Talent

-SHRM's 2024 report on hiring practices reinforces this finding.
+SHRM's 2025 report on hiring practices reinforces this finding.
 Among their surveyed HR professionals, 82% said that candidates who demonstrated company-specific knowledge in their interview responses were significantly more likely to advance to the offer stage.
 The bar is not brilliance.
 It is relevance.

 Phase 1: The Research Phase

-Effective interview preparation starts well before you practice a single answer.
+Effective interview preparation starts before you practice a single answer.
 It starts with research -- the kind that transforms generic responses into specific, compelling ones.

 Role research

 Read the job description line by line.
 Every requirement is a potential interview question.
 If the posting mentions "cross-functional collaboration," prepare a story about a time you worked across teams.
 If it mentions "ambiguity," prepare an example of navigating an undefined problem.
+Then go further -- search for the same role title at similar companies.
+Look at what skills they prioritize.
+This gives you a broader picture of what the market expects.

 Interviewer research